Camp Fire (2018): Environmental cleanup

 The Paradise Fire Safe Council is looking at putting out bids for salvage logging the 443,000 dead trees, which would otherwise be the responsibility of homeowners at a combined cost of $750 million.
-There are challenges—such as logging must be within a few months or the trees will begin to rot—these challenges are being tested through a pilot program.
+There are challenges such as logging must be within a few months or the trees will begin to rot; these challenges were being tested through a pilot program.

 Wildland and climate

 The Los Angeles Times reported the Camp Fire burned across an area burned to bare dirt by a hot burning wildfire ten years earlier, then salvage logged; fire ecologist Chad Hanson suggested brush piles and young trees left over after the salvage logging provided fast-burning fuels aiding the fire's rapid spread.
 The Camp Fire was initially fueled by dry grass amid sparse pine and oak woodlands.
 This drove most of the post-event discussion away from timber management as a future fire-prevention solution.

-The fire was largely driven by extreme weather conditions — high winds and low humidity — and spread through fuels parched by more than 200 days without significant precipitation, part of a statewide drought related to climate change.
+The fire was largely driven by extreme weather conditions—high winds and low humidity—and spread through fuels parched by more than 200 days without significant precipitation, part of a statewide drought related to climate change.

-The Sacramento Bee looked at if residential development is appropriate in the Sierra Nevada wildland-urban zones, quoting a former Sacramento Metropolitan Fire District chief, "There's just some places a subdivision shouldn't be built."
+The Sacramento Bee looked at whether residential development is appropriate in the Sierra Nevada wildland-urban zones, quoting a former Sacramento Metropolitan Fire District chief, "There's just some places a subdivision shouldn't be built."
 Issues include if development can be safe, and if safe, what building codes and emergency response infrastructure would be needed.
 That discussion pointed to other Sierra Foothill communities similar to Paradise.
-Cal Fire states "Those kinds of geographic features are present in many foothill towns."
+Cal Fire stated: "Those kinds of geographic features are present in many foothill towns."
 Those features include proximity and alignment to river canyons channeling wind-fed flames over foothill communities.
-Visiting Professor Moritz (UC Santa Barbara) notes "if we were to go back and do the wind mapping, we would find, at some intervals, these areas are prone to these north and northeasterly [strong hot autumn wind] events."
+Visiting Professor Moritz (UC Santa Barbara) said, "if we were to go back and do the wind mapping, we would find, at some intervals, these areas are prone to these north and northeasterly [strong hot autumn wind] events."